When I was a much younger kid than I am now, people (usually

 the mid-'80s and looking through the ODHAMS PRESS bound file copies

-of the first fifty or so issues of FANTASTIC (whence comes the saga of
+of the first 50 or so issues of FANTASTIC (whence comes the saga of The

-The Missing Link).
-When my eyes fell upon the pages, above, I made
+Missing Link).
+When my eyes fell upon the pages, above, I made the same

-the same observation about the first panel to ol' THARGY's team of droids.
+observation about the first panel to ol' THARGY's team of droids.
+(I also

-(I also speculated as to whether Bermejo may have used publicity photos
+speculated as to whether Bermejo may have used publicity photos from

-from Bond movie ON HER MAJESTY'S SECRET SERVICE, as I felt that
+Bond movie ON HER MAJESTY'S SECRET SERVICE, as I felt

-the girl in the pic bore a faint resemblance to DIANNA RIGG.)
+that the girl in the piccie faintly resembled DIANNA RIGG.)

 Let me see now, that would have included STEVE MacMANUS,

-worked on the old POWER COMICS, which is why he had these two bound
+(Paul had worked on the old POWER COMICS, which is why he had these

-volumes in the bookshelf behind his desk.)
-If I remember correctly, Robin
+two red-bound volumes in the bookshelf behind his desk.)
+If I remember

-Smith agreed that there was a similarity and also thought it possible that
+correctly, Robin Smith agreed that there was a similarity and also thought

 What do the rest of you think?